jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 -rw-rw-r-- 1 f5admin f5admin 7728 Oct  1 09:56 /home/f5admin/TrustedProxy-1.0.0-0001.noarch.rpm
 ```

-We did this for your convience.
+We created the F5 Container Demonstration Virtual Device for your convience.
 Be aware that the RPM package for our iControl LX extension could be uploaded into the API Services Gateway container from anywhere that has access to the API Services Gateway iControl REST endpoints.

 **Use bash and curl in the F5 Container Demonstration Device SSH session**